amized/freedux/docs/introduction.md

 - Modern hooks based API
 - Render optimization
 - APIs for usage outside of React
-- State represented in plain JS primitives and objects
+- State data stored as plain JS primitives and objects
 - Strongly typed

 This project uses a fork from the